stephanme/nibe-mqtt-gateway/README.md

 ## To Do

-- [ ] replace [PR #12692](https://github.com/espressif/esp-idf/pull/12692) by better solution mentioned in [#12682](https://github.com/espressif/esp-idf/issues/12682) once available on branch release-5.1
-- [ ] switch to esp-dif 5.1.3 once released
+- [ ] switch to esp-idf 5.1.3 or newer which includes W5500 ethernet without interrupt, [#12682](https://github.com/espressif/esp-idf/issues/12682)
-- [ ] use arduino-esp32 as managed component once version >=3.0.0-alpha3 is available
+- [ ] use arduino-esp32 3.0.0 RC1 or newer (as managed component)
 - [ ] smoother unit testing development cycle: vscode task, less Arduino dependencies
 - [ ] debugging, at least for unit tests on host
+- [ ] authentication for admin operations (OTA, config uploads etc.)
+- [ ] replace arduino-esp32 by native esp-idf (less dependencies, should save up to 90k)

 ## Credits